 Using the Base section to index I/O with Continuous enabled (default), these gaps are filled with the previous valid value, as can be seen in the yellow line in the graph.
 The meter is now able to show realistic values.

 To control the behavior of the Base section to index I/O, several properties and actions are available.
-These can be accessed through a popup menu which is shown when the I/O is right clicked.
-For more information, see common properties and actions.
+These can be accessed through a popup menu which is shown when the I/O is right clicked in the Object Tree.
+The properties can also be accessed through its settings window which is shown when the I/O is double clicked in the Object Tree.
+To open the Object tree, click the Show object tree button.

 The property Position determines the position of the output data values relative to their input values.
 By default the output data values are placed at the beginning of input data values, such as CAN messages.
 Predefined values Begin (default), Middle and End are available, as well as a User defined... setting.
 The user defined setting requires a floating point number between 0 and 1, where 0 equals Begin and 1 equals End.